sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 [26] "pacific_islands_forum"
 ```

 Next, we'll load the country classifications file and merge it with our `df_countries` object.
-We'll only use the classifications for 2022 since most of our analysis will be based on 2022:
+We'll only use the classifications for 2022:

 ##### **Code**
 ```R